skullface/beauty-under-capitalism/faq.md

 ### How do you choose the product featured for each brand?
 We choose the featured product from each brand based on its rating, reviews, sales, or use.
 It’s often the brand’s flagship or most popular offering, but sometimes it’s just a product we find beautiful or innovative.
 Most products recommended to try are vegan and made without common irritants, but please look over the ingredients before purchasing!

+---

+## Contributing

+### How can I help make this site better?
+The source code for this site is public [on GitHub](https://github.com/skullface/beauty-under-capitalism).
+Pull requests welcome!